gernest/requiemdb/REDDIT.md

 you won't be disappointed (My email is on my profile).

-If you find my project useful please share my story with your boss, I would rather have my application read than a github star, it very hard to get first interview screening for me right now.
+If you find my project useful please share my story with your boss, I would rather have my application read than a github star, its very hard to get first interview screening for me right now.